jeremyckahn/shifty/README.md

   * `shifty.color.js`: Color tweening (RGB/Hex strings).
   * `shifty.px.js`: `px` strings (so you can tween DOM elements).
-  * `shifty.queue.js`: Queuing tweens that execute sequentially.
+  * `shifty.queue.js`: Queuing up tweens that execute sequentially.

 There is also a file called `shifty.formulas.js` that contains a bunch of ready-to-use easing formulas.